 In the spring of 1936 this 52-page comic saw print, the first comics annual, collecting the entire contents of NEW FUN 1-5, and using the oversized format of those comics.
 The logo goes all the way toward cartoony, with letters that have lots of bounce and variation, and overlap in a way that works.
 Not terribly well drawn, but the overall effect is appealing, as are the overlapping panels from many different strips.
 This comic is very rare today, probably because it was bought and read to shreds.

 Issue 5 of NEW COMICS, June, 1936, had this new logo.
 It’s based on the previous one, but redrawn with a larger C and other small differences, plus a new telescoping drop-shadow with one-point perspective vanishing to a place behind the center of the M. Not a bad look, but the uninspired art by Whitney Ellsworth and drab coloring don’t help the appeal of this cover.
-Major Wheeler-Nicholson’s comics were not selling well, and at some point around this time he ran out of money and lost control of the company he’d begun.
+Major Wheeler-Nicholson’s comics were not selling well, and finances and backing were always being sought.
 Note that, like Vin Sullivan, Whitney Ellsworth was on staff at the company from the beginning as an assistant editor, and it’s possible he did some of the early logos shown in this study, particularly this one, since he did the cover art.

 This title, the second DC Annual, came out early in 1937, I believe, and the logo seems to be by the same person who redesigned MORE FUN.
 In fact, this entire logo is in the style of COMICS from that book.
 That word has the same odd space between the C and S, so it’s probably not redrawn, just a photostatted copy.
 NEW BOOK OF is not as accomplished in style; look at the poorly drawn loops of the B, and the mismatched center stroke of the E. The N and K are both far off-model for this style, too.
 Very puzzling.
 Perhaps this time, instead of copying the letterforms of the art deco font, the designer just did his own version, trying to match COMICS, but not succeeding very well.